-When The Heartache Is Over is the first single from the album Twenty Four Seven, produced by the Metro team, which also produced Chers #1 single „Believe“.
-The song is Tina’s most remixed song ever with regular remixes from 7th Disctrict, Metro and Hex Hector as well as lot of other DJ mixes.
-Tina promoted the song at several tv shows in Europe, at the Superbowl pre-game show in America and performed it live at her Twenty Four Seven Tour.
+When The Heartache Is Over was the first single from the album Twenty Four Seven, produced by the Metro team, the same team behind Chers #1 single „Believe“.
+The song is Tina’s most remixed song ever with regular remixes from 7th Disctrict, Metro and Hex Hector as well as a lot of other DJ mixes.
+Tina promoted the song at several TV-Shows in Europe, at the Superbowl pre-game show in America and performed it live at her Twenty Four Seven Tour.
 A live version is available on the One Last Time home video from 2000.
 The single was officially released in America only on vinyl, while in Europe it was available in different formats depending on the country.
+A Brazilian promo record contains the additional track „Go Ahead“.
+The British dance band Freemasons used the lyrics from the chorus in 2005 for their single „Love On My Mind“.

 Writer: Graham Stack, John Reid